Reports & violations center

 The final solution delivered a trustworthy, native reporting experience, closing critical gaps while giving Pinners visibility into decisions made on the content they report.

-• Introduced a reusable mobile table pattern that can be adopted across additional surfaces
+• Introduced a reusable table pattern for mobile